 - the property will be providing accommodation for someone in housing need.

 If you require any further information on bringing an empty property back into use please contact our Empty Homes Officer

 Shelter Scotland is also a good source of information for owners of empty homes.

 Argyll and Bute Council has discretionary empty homes grant and loans to support owners of long-term empty properties to bring homes back into use as affordable housing.

 There is a 3 tier process to apply for empty homes grant or loan funding:

 - Read the Empty Homes Grant and Loan Information booklet.
-If you agree to the terms and conditions of funding and would like to find out if your property is suitable, complete the Empty Homes Questionnaire.
-You can also contact the Empty Homes Officer to discuss.
+If you agree to the terms and conditions of funding and would like to find out if your property is suitable you can contact the Empty Homes Officer to discuss.